-The Waste Collection Policy, enclosed, has been in place since February 2015 and is reviewed on a regular basis and updated if required.
+The Waste Collection Policy, circulated, had been in place since February 2015 and was reviewed on a regular basis and updated if required.
 The Policy provides a framework for the collection of waste in the Borough and is required to ensure the effective and efficient delivery of the service.

-No changes are recommended to the policy, agreed by Council in June 2020, restricting the number of bulky items collected per household to 3 items per collection.
-This arrangement has been very effective in helping maintain the service during this period of very high demand.
-The EQIA screening document has been reviewed and does not require amendment.
+No changes were recommended to the Policy, agreed by Council in June 2020, restricting the number of bulky items collected per household to 3 items per collection.
+This arrangement had been very effective in helping maintain the service during this period of very high demand.
+The EQIA screening document had been reviewed and did not require amendment.

-RECOMMENDATION: that the Waste Collection Policy 2021 be approved.
+Proposed by Alderman Smyth Seconded by Alderman Girvan and agreed that the Waste Collection Policy 2021 be approved.

-Prepared by: Michael Laverty, Head of Waste Management
+ACTION BY: Michael Laverty, Head of Waste Management